A Hodge-Tate decomposition with rigid analytic coefficients: Introduction

 \subsection{Acknowledgment}

-This project originated from a discussion with Ben Heuer, where the question of the degeneracy of the multiplicative Hodge--Tate spectral sequence was raised.
+This project originated from a discussion with Ben Heuer, where the question of the degeneration of the multiplicative Hodge--Tate spectral sequence was raised.
 We thank him heartily for many helpful conversations, especially his suggestion to think about geometric Hodge--Tate spectral sequences, for answering all our questions and for carefully reading through the project's early versions.
 We also thank Annette Werner for very helpful discussions and for her many insightful comments on early drafts of this article.
-Finally, we thank Annie Littler, Konrad Zou and Jefferson Baudin for their comments and for interesting discussions.
+We thank Annie Littler, Konrad Zou and Jefferson Baudin for their comments and for interesting discussions.
+Finally, we thank the anonymous referee for helpful comments.

 The present article is part of the PhD thesis of the author.
 This project was funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centre TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures} - Project-ID 444845124.
+Our research was also partially supported by the Simons Foundation through the Simons Collaboration on Perfection in Algebra, Geometry, and Topology.